About the Maritime Museum of San Diego

 Vice President, Operations

 Susan Sirota is Vice President, Operations of the Maritime Museum of San Diego.
-Ms. Sirota joined the Maritime Museum staff in 1998 and has been the director of education since 2001.
-Her responsibilities include managing a staff of instructors that teach the science and environmental programs, public programs and living history programs for the museum.
+Ms. Sirota joined the Maritime Museum staff in 1998 and was the director of education since 2001.
+Her responsibilities included managing a staff of instructors that teach science and environmental programs, public programs and living history programs for the Museum.
 In addition to her role as education director, Ms. Sirota has taken on a variety of projects such as administering the Elderhostel program, coordinating a submarine exhibit, and project manager for Festival of Sail 2002.
 Ms. Sirota moved to San Diego after receiving her graduate diploma in planning and design from the University of Melbourne in Australia and a master’s degree in environmental studies.
 After returning from overseas, she served as an AmeriCorps Watershed community coordinator and developed several community environmental education projects.
 Ms. Sirota came to the maritime museum staff from the San Diego County outdoor education office in order to develop the Pilot boat program.

 Collections and Library